mdom/txtnish/README.md

 How many tweets should be shown in timeline.
 Default to 20.

+### formatter

+Defined which command is used to wrap each tweet to fit on the screen.
+It defaults to `fmt`, but will fall back to either `fold -s` or `cat`.

+### sort_order

+How to sort tweets.
+This option can be either *ascending* or *descending*. ascending prints the oldest tweet first, descending the newest.
+This value can be overridden with the `-d` and `-a` flags.

+### timeout

+Maximum time in seconds that each http connection can take.
+Defaults to zero.

 ### use_color

 If the output should be colorized with ansi escape sequences.
 See the